ericlingit/battery-notitfy/README.md

 battery-notify reads the values from the two files and sends a notification using Ubuntu's `notify-send` utility.
 Message content depends on the charge state and the battery's level. battery-notify then goes to sleep for 5 minutes, and then repeat the above actions.

+The `requirements.txt` file lists only `black` and `mypy`.
+They're used for linting during development.
+No external dependency is required for running battery-notify.

 ## battery-notify installation and usage guide

 1. `git clone https://github.com/ericlingit/battery-notitfy.git`